ilinkuo/a-better-setTimeout/README.md

 * xxxxxxxhasRun: returns true if it has run at least once

   New Signature:
-* setTimeout(interval, handler, owner/tags, manager), with the new arguments being optional
+* setTimeout(handler, interval, owner/tags, manager), with the new arguments being optional

 Considerations
 * Forward compatibility with timeout manager
-* AMD and plain javascript versions
+* AMD and plain JavaScript versions

 INSTALLATION
 ============

 Install phantomjs.
-If you're on windows, make sure you add phantomjs.exe's location to your path.
+If you're on Windows, make sure you add phantomjs.exe's location to your path.

 In the home directory, run the tests by